Naomi Drake

 Naomi Ruth (née Mason Drake; 12 February 1907 – 22 February 1987) was an American who became notable in mid-20th century Louisiana as the Registrar of the Bureau of Vital Statistics for the City of New Orleans (1949–1965), where she imposed strict racial classifications on people under a binary system that recognized only "white" and "black" (or all other).
 She unilaterally changed records to classify mixed-race individuals as black if she found they had any black (or African) ancestry, an application of hypodescent rules, and did not notify people of her actions.

 In other cases, if people would not accept her racial classification, she refused to release the requested birth or death certificate.
 Her insistence on changing records to classify persons of any suspected African descent was similar to the racial zealotry demonstrated by Dr. Walter Plecker, state registrar of Virginia's Vital Statistics, and a major lobbyist for its Racial Integrity Act of 1924.

-Early life and education

 Career

 In 1938, in Sunseri v, Cassagne (191 La.
 209, 185 So.
 1 - affirmed on rehearing in 1940, 195 La.
 19, 196 So.
 7) - the Louisiana Supreme Court proclaimed traceability of African ancestry to be the only requirement for definition of colored.